-(2) "Outside Director" as required by the Israeli Companies Law (see explanation below).
+(2) &quot;Outside Director" as required by the Israeli Companies Law (see explanation below).

-(3) "Financial expert" as required by the Israeli Companies Law and NASDAQ requirements with respect to membership on the audit committee (see "Item 16A - Audit Committee Financial Expert").
+(3) &quot;Financial expert" as required by the Israeli Companies Law and NASDAQ requirements with respect to membership on the audit committee (see "Item 16A - Audit Committee Financial Expert").

-Gil Shwed is the founder, Chairman and Chief Executive Officer.
+Gil Shwed is the founder, Chief Executive Officer and Director.
+Mr. Shwed served as Chairman of our board of directors until September 2015.
 Mr. Shwed is considered the inventor of the modern firewall and authored several patents, such as the company's Stateful Inspection technology.
 Mr. Shwed has received numerous accolades for his individual achievements and industry contributions, including an honorary Doctor of Science from the Technion - Israel Institute of Technology, an honorary Doctor of Science from Tel Aviv University, the World Economic Forum's Global Leader for Tomorrow for his commitment to public affairs and leadership in areas beyond immediate professional interests, and the Academy of Achievement's Golden Plate Award for his innovative contribution to business and technology.
 Mr. Shwed is the Chairman of the Board of Trustees of the Youth University of Tel Aviv University.
 Mr. Shwed is a Tel Aviv University Governor and founder of the University's Check Point Institute for Information Security.
 He is also Chairman of the Board of the board of directors of Yeholot Association Founded by the Rashi Foundation whose charter is, among other things, to reduce the dropout rates in high schools.

-Marius Nacht, one of Check Point's founders, has served as Vice Chairman of our board of directors since 2001.
+Marius Nacht, one of Check Point's founders, has served as Chairman of our board of directors since September 2015 and as Vice Chairman of our board of directors from 2001 until September 2015.
 Mr. Nacht has also served as one of our directors since we were incorporated in 1993.
 From 1999 through 2005, Mr. Nacht held Senior Vice President roles at Check Point.
 Mr. Nacht earned a B.S. (cum laude) in Physics and Mathematics from the Hebrew University of Jerusalem in 1983, and an M.S. in Electrical Engineering and Communication Systems from Tel Aviv University in 1987.